-Getting set up with the Roku Streaming Stick is very easy.
+Getting set up with the Streaming Stick is very easy.
 Simply plug in the device, connect the HDMI to your TV, and follow the on-screen instructions.
 The device will ask you to connect to your Wi-Fi and then it will check for firmware updates and will optimize the resolution.
-The resolution may start out fuzzy, but do not worry because the device will automatically adjust to your televisions proper resolution settings.
+Resolution may start out fuzzy, but do not worry because the device will automatically adjust to your television’s proper resolution settings.

 Once set up, simply select and open an application and you’re ready to start consuming your favorite content.